ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Toxilord/3rd Level/Poison Spray.md

 	- 1d8 Poison Damage from Spray.
 	- 5 Levels of [[Poison Buildup]] Applied on Failed Save. (+1 Level)
 	- 2 Levels of [[Poison Buildup]] Applied on Successful Save
-	- 180 Degree Target Arc Radius.
+	- 180 Degree Target Arc Angle.
 	- 10ft Target Arc Radius.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 18 psyfocus spent above the normal cost for this psycast, the spray applies an additional level of [[Poison Buildup]] on a failed saving throw.